ForceFledgling/asyncio-telnet/README.md

 # Usage

-Here is a simple example of using in an asynchronous context:
+Here is a simple example of using in an asynchronous context.

 ```python
 import asyncio